nus-cs2103/website-base/handbook/appendixA-principles.md

 You are not in a competition.
 Our grading is not forced on a bell curve.

 Learn from each other.
-That is why we publish submissions.
+That is why we open-source your submissions.

 Teach each other, even those in other teams.
 Those who do it well can become tutors next time.